SHoeks/ePiE/README.md

-## ePiE: Description
+## ePiE
 ePiE is a spatially explicit model that estimates concentrations of active pharmaceutical ingredients (APIs) in surface waters across Europe.
-This repository contains the R package of the ePiE model.
+This repository contains the R package of the ePiE model alongside all the required input parameters, such as the parameterized European river catchment and discharge data.
 ## ePiE: Installation

 The ePiE package can be directly installed from R using the regular `install.packages()` function, see the code below.